ip69719/ci-portfolio-four/README.md

 1. Give the app a name and select the closest region, then click 'Create app".
 1. Go to "Settings" tab and scroll down to the “Config Vars” section.
     1. click on "Reveal Config Vars".
-    1. In the field for key, enter CREDS.
+    1. In the field for key, enter DATABASE_URL.
-    1. Copy and paste the entire content into the value field, then click “Add”.
+    1. Copy and paste database URL from ElephantSQLinto the value field, then click “Add”.
     1. Configure variable for key PORT and value 8000.
+    1. Configure variable for key SECRET_KEY.
 1. Go to "Deploy" tab and scroll to the “Deployment method” section.
 1. Click on "GitHub".
 1. Locate the [GitHub Repository](https://github.com/ip69719/ci-portfolio-four) then click "Connect".